fox-one/pando/design.md

 > [pkg/maker/proposal/vote.go](pkg/maker/proposal/vote.go)

-vote for a proposal, node only.
+vote for a proposal, nodes only.
 If enough votes collected, the attached action will be executed on all nodes automatically.

 **Parameters:**